fabian-sp/GGLasso/paper/paper.md

 The `GGLasso` package implements several methods with provable convergence guarantees for solving the optimization problems formulated above.

-* **ADMM**: for all problem formulations we implemented the ADMM algorithm [@Boyd2011].
+* *ADMM*: for all problem formulations we implemented the ADMM algorithm [@Boyd2011].
 ADMM is a flexible and efficient optimization scheme which is specifically suited for Graphical Lasso problems as it only relies on efficient computation of the proximal operators of the involved functions [@Danaher2013; @Tomasi2018; @Ma2013].

-* **PPDNA**: for GGL and FGL problems without latent variables, we implemented the proximal point solver proposed in [@Zhang2019; @Zhang2020].
-According to the numerical experiments in [@Zhang2020], PPDNA can be an efficient alternative to ADMM especiall for fast local convergence.
+* *PPDNA*: for GGL and FGL problems without latent variables, we implemented the proximal point solver proposed in [@Zhang2019; @Zhang2020].
+According to the numerical experiments in [@Zhang2020], PPDNA can be an efficient alternative to ADMM especially for fast local convergence.

-* **BLOCK-ADMM**: for SGL problems without latent variables, we implement a method which solves the problem blockwise, following the proposal in [@Witten2011].
+* *block-ADMM*: for SGL problems without latent variables, we implement a method which solves the problem blockwise, following the proposal in [@Witten2011].
 This wrapper simply applies the ADMM solver to all connected components of the empirical covariance matrix after thresholding.

 # Acknowledgements